Air traffic alert after Alaska volcano spews ash cloud

 The volcano encompasses about half the uninhabited Chuginadak Island.
 The nearest human settlement is Nikolski, a tiny Aleut village located about 45 miles to the east.

 Although Cleveland is among the most active of Alaska's roughly 90 volcanoes, no seismic equipment or cameras are set up there for continuous monitoring because of its remote location.
-Scientists keep tabs with satellite data, witness reports and video from mariners and pilots in the area.
+Scientists keep tabs on the mountain with satellite data, eyewitness reports and video from mariners and pilots in the area.

-Interference with air travel is the most immediate risk posed by Alaskan volcanoes.
-But they are not alone.

-An ash cloud from a Chilean volcano grounded flights across eastern and southern Australia in June.
-The eruption of an Icelandic volcano in 2010 led to 100,000 canceled flights, hampering the air travel of some 10 million people.

 Cleveland is the only Alaska volcano blamed in an eruption-caused human death in recorded history.
 A U.S. soldier who was stationed on Chuginadak during World War Two disappeared during an eruption and was presumed killed.